mgrecar/phaser-webpack-starter/README.md

 ## Local Development:
 1. `npm start`
 2. Navigate to `localhost:3000`
 3. Iterate, develop and commit your new project.
-Hot Module reloading should be in place view webpack-dev-server.
+Hot Module reloading should be in place via webpack-dev-server.

 ## Further Details